-Roy Moore is involved in a controversial Senate race in Alabama.
-Moore a favorite of evangelicals for fighting their culture wars and was hit with allegations of child molestation by the Washington Post.
-As the scandal grew many evangelicals dug in and reaffirmed their support of Roy Moore.
-Russell Moore from the Southern Baptist’s ERLC got involved in tearing apart Roy Moore’s evangelical defenders.
+Roy Moore is involved in a deeply controversial Senate race in Alabama.
+Moore, a favorite of evangelicals for fighting their culture wars, was hit with allegations of child molestation by the Washington Post.
+As the scandal grew many evangelicals dug in and reaffirmed their blind support of Roy Moore.
+Meanwhile Russell Moore from the Southern Baptist’s ERLC got involved in tearing apart Roy Moore’s evangelical defenders.
 Today’s post at The Wondering Eagle deals with the controversial Senate race in Alabama, evangelical Christianity’s culture wars, the issue of child molestation, and national politics all clashing together.

 “Evangelicals have no integrity.
 They pretend to have superior morals, but then vote for sexual predators like Trump and Moore.
 How can anyone respect their religious beliefs when they toss them aside for political gain?”

 For what shall it profit a man, if he shall gain the whole world, and lose his own soul? -Mark 8:36

 Online comment in the Washington Post regarding the evangelical support for Roy Moore